A Cursory Look at Makefiles

 $ make helloworld.o

-will, as above, run gcc -o helloworld.o helloworld.c
+will, as above, run gcc -o helloworld.o helloworld.c.
+The %

 Most Makefiles will also define some standard targets, such as